fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2015-08-12-using-the-right-terms-method.md

 <a name="Ref12">[12]</a> [The History of Java Technology](http://www.oracle.com/technetwork/java/javase/overview/javahistory-index-198355.html)

-<a name="Ref13">[13]</a> Sobre la popularización de los lenguajes, una de las fuentes en las que me baso es [Tiobe Index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
-Aunque tengo ciertas dudas sobre el método de medición de Tiobe, hoy en día es lo mejor que tenemos.
+<a name="Ref13">[13]</a> On the popularization of languages, one of the sources on which I rely is [Tiobe Index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
+Although I have some doubts about the measuring method, Tiobe it is the best we have today.
-La otra fuente es mi memoria.
-No recuerdo a Python como un lenguaje popular en los 90's.
+The other source is my memory.
+I do not remember Python as a popular language in the 90's.
-Yo creo que Python comienza a popularizarse con el boom de los lenguajes dinámicos a comienzo de los 2000's y tiene un empuje aún mayor con la creación del framework web [Django](https://en.wikipedia.org/wiki/Django_(web_framework)).
+I think Python starts to become popular with the boom of dynamic languages ​​in the early 2000's and it had an even greater impetus to the creation of the [Django web framework](https://en.wikipedia.org/wiki/Django_(web_framework)).

-<a name="Ref14">[14]</a> [Repositorio de viejas versiones de Python](https://www.python.org/ftp/python/src/)
+<a name="Ref14">[14]</a> [Repository of older versions of Python](https://www.python.org/ftp/python/src/)

 <a name="Ref15">[15]</a> [Standard ECMA-334.
 C# Language Specification.
 4th edition (June 2006)](http://www.ecma-international.org/publications/standards/Ecma-334.htm), Section 8.7.3 [page 34]

-<a name="Ref16">[16]</a> Objective-C no cuenta ni con un estándar ni una especificación.
-Lo más "formal" que encontré fue una página web:
+<a name="Ref16">[16]</a> Objective-C has neither a standard nor a specification.
+The only "formal" documentation I could find was a website:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Programming With ObjectiveC](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html)

-<a name="Ref17">[17]</a> Para documentación sobre [FORTRAN](http://www.softwarepreservation.org/projects/FORTRAN/), [ALGOL](http://www.softwarepreservation.org/projects/ALGOL/) y C: [ISO/IEC JTC1/SC22/WG14 - The international standardization working group for the programming language C](http://www.open-std.org/JTC1/SC22/WG14/).
+<a name="Ref17">[17]</a> For documentation on [FORTRAN](http://www.softwarepreservation.org/projects/FORTRAN/), [ALGOL](http://www.softwarepreservation.org/projects/ALGOL/) and C: [ISO/IEC JTC1/SC22/WG14 - The international standardization working group for the programming language C](http://www.open-std.org/JTC1/SC22/WG14/).